Aquila’s Alternating Wheelchair Cushion Therapy: Understand the Science

 A Wheelchair Cushion designed to prevent and heal pressure injuries

 Consider the medical protocol after a flap surgery.
 Medical professionals recommend and sometimes require an alternating mattress be used by the patient to prevent relapse.
 An alternating mattress interrupts the constant pressure to the body and stimulates circulation which is what is needed to avoid pressure sores.
-Doesn’t it make sense to continue medically prescribed therapy while using your wheelchair?
+Doesn’t it make sense to continue medically prescribed therapy and use a pressure sore cushion while using your wheelchair?

-The wheelchair cushion on the left side of the video is an Aquila SofTech.
+The alternating wheelchair cushion on the left side of the video is an Aquila SofTech Wheelchair Cushion.

 The Airpulse PK2 and SofTech wheelchair cushions are designed to automatically alternate pressure every 60 seconds.
 Our patented design utilizes alternating therapy to eliminate the number one cause of pressure sores – constant pressure.